SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

 Navy Stats and Trends

-- The Midshipmen have turned the ball over six times, three fewer times than the Mustangs have forced turnovers (9).
+- This year the Midshipmen have six turnovers, three fewer than the Mustangs have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.